 The Stone Tape Theory has many adjoining theories, such as Universal Memory.
 One of the first to make a case for residual emotions leading to hauntings was Thomas Charles Lethbridge in his 1961 book Ghost and Ghoul.
 This was later popularised in a 1972 BBC horror entitled The Stone Tape, from which the eponymous theory gets its name.

-Two proponents of the theory, Randles and Hough, took the whole idea one step further and argued that durable material like stone would make for a much better ‘fabric’ for storing and trapping such data.
+You can take the whole idea one step further and argue that durable material like stone would make for a much better ‘fabric’ for storing and trapping such data.
 This would explain why peculiar disturbances and sightings are so readily found at castles; they have the right makeup and have been home to enough ambitious individuals, murderers, soldiers, victims and prisoners to retain ‘emotional residue’.
 Wouldn’t this also explain why supposed paranormal activity so often depicts or derives from historical or personal incidents?

 Here’s a final thought that makes Stone Tape such an attractive idea: the physical structures of ancient buildings like castles change over time.
 Walls are knocked through, stairwells are removed and entire levels are demolished and replaced.
 If the theory has any merit, might this explain why such sightings commonly show people that walk through solid matter?
 In essence, if you are just watching back an event from hundreds of years ago, the person you are watching will be operating within the building as they knew it – the doors and walls they walk through didn’t exist in their time.